 He then pulled out a jar from one of the bins.
-One of my cousins had given me a last minute present that didn’t have space in my bags.
+One of my cousins had given me a last minute present that didn’t have space in my bags, so I placed it into my carry-on backpack.
 It was one of those small jars filled with sand art.

 “This is sand.”

 “Yes, sand is like water.”

 “No, it isn’t.”

 “Well, it’s not allowed onto the plane.”
 I was starting to understand the game.
 It wasn’t supposed to make sense, just confuse or piss me off.

 My aunt had warned me that they would question everything they could.
 I was incredibly careful in packing my bags and even left items behind.
 I refused to have anything taken from me.

 “Well, I want it.
 I’ll put it into my luggage.”